Unplanned healthcare: payments and reimbursements

-If you need medical treatment while you are in another EU country, presenting your EHIC can simplify payment and reimbursement procedures.
+If you need medical treatment while you're in another EU country, presenting your European Health Insurance card (EHIC) can simplify payment and reimbursement procedures.

-Anna will be treated in country B as if she were insured in that country.
+Anna will be treated in Belgium as if she were insured in that country.
 This means that if treatment is free for people insured there, it will be free for Anna too.
-If people pay and then apply for reimbursement, Anna will pay the same fees as locally insured people, then apply for reimbursement.
-She should apply for reimbursement in country B, where she will be reimbursed at the same rate as people insured there (country B will then liaise with health authorities in country A, where Anna is insured, to get their money back).
+If people have to pay and then apply for reimbursement, Anna will have to pay the same fees as locally insured people, then apply for reimbursement.
+She should apply for reimbursement in Belgium, where she will be reimbursed at the same rate as people insured there.
+Belgium will then liaise with health insurance authorities in France, where Anna is insured, to get their money back.

-If the sole reason for Anna's stay in country B was to have her baby there, the European Health Insurance Card could be refused: she should instead make arrangements for her childbirth needs abroad before leaving for country B. That way, she can be sure ahead of time of which costs will be met.
+However, if the only reason for Anna's stay in Belgium is to have her baby there, the European Health Insurance Card could be refused: she should instead arrangements for childbirth abroad before leaving for Belgium.
+That way, she can be sure which costs will be covered.

-If you are unsure about your entitlements and want to check before getting treatment, each EU country has at least one National Contact Point that can inform you whether or not you will be entitled to reimbursement, and whether any ceiling applies.
+If you're not sure about your rights and want to check before getting treatment, each EU country has at least one National Contact Point that can inform you whether or not you will be entitled to reimbursement, and whether any ceiling applies.

 The rules are different if you travel abroad specifically for medical treatment.